 4. All the equations of ordinary thermodynamics and hydrodynamics are recovered in the non relativistic limit.

-5. The simplest examples (ideal gas spheres, radiation neglected) lead to equations of motion that are almost identical to those used in simple stellar models.
+5. The simplest examples (ideal gas spheres, no radiation) lead to equations of motion that are almost identical to those used in simple stellar models.

-6. The black body radiation pressure and energy is included by simply adding the term.$ T^4/3 $ to the lagrangian density.
-This is appropriate in a region where radiation is believed to be in equilibrium with matter, as in the photosphere of the Sun.
-It raises or lowers the effective adiabatic index towards the asymptotic limit $n = 3$ as the temperature goes to infinity.
-It is an improvement of the approximation introduced by Eddington (1926) who postulated that the ration $p_{\rm gas}/p_{\rm radiation}$ is uniform.
+6. The black body radiation pressure and energy is included by simply adding the term $\hat a T^4/3$ to the Lagrangian density.
+This is appropriate in a region where radiation is in equilibrium with matter, as in the photosphere of the Sun.
+It effectively raises or lowers the adiabatic index towards the asymptotic limit $n = 3$ as the temperature goes to infinity.
+It contrasts with the approximation introduced by Eddington (1926) who postulated that the ratio $p_{\rm gas}/p_{\rm radiation}$ is uniform.

-7. The temperature is an independent field, fixed by the equation of motion, Eq.(2).
-This is important in the case that radiation is taken into account for this affects the polytropic relation.
-It leads to a correct inclusion of radiation pressure and energy and obviates the need to make Eddingtons assumption.
+7. The temperature is an independent field, fixed by the equation of motion, Eq.(3.6).
+This is important in the case that radiation is taken into account for the polytropic relation is affected.
+It leads to a correct inclusion of radiation pressure and energy.

-8. As to the interpretation of the variables it should be noted that the pressure is the on-shell value of the lagrangian density, so that the term $-pg_{\mu\nu}$ in the energy momentum tensor is the same in both theories, but the dynamics is in the expression for the lagrangian and it is lost when the lagrangian is replaced by its value on shell.
+8. The pressure is the on-shell value of the Lagrangian density, so that the term $-pg_{\mu\nu}$ in the energy momentum tensor is the same in both theories, but the dynamics is in the expression for the Lagrangian and it is lost when the Lagrangian is replaced by its value on shell.
 As to the other term, it can be compared to Tolman's expression only in the case of a simple system.
 There is no conserved energy density in General Relativity, but in the non relativistic limit

-and on shell it is $h + p$, where $h$ is the hamiltonian.
-Hence Tolman's $\rho$ corresponds to the hamiltonian density.
-An essential difference is that Tolman's formula deals with on shell quantities that obey no dynamics besides what is implied by the Bianchi identities.